-58.318G Sociological Theory with Special Reference to Education B
+58.318G Sociological Theory with Special Reference to Education B S1 or S2 L2

-Some of the major theoretical themes in sociological theory.
+Some of the major themes in sociological theory.
 Topics: functionalism, conflict, symbolic interaction, sociology of knowledge.
 Emphasis on the relevance of these themes to research and analysis in sociology of education.

-58.319G Social Trends and Problems: Implications for Education 1
+58.319G Social Trends and Problems: Implications for Education 1 S1 or S2 L2

 Major social problems and trends evident at the global level in order to evaluate the aims of educational institutions in industrialized countries.
-Stresses 'limits to growth' themes such as population growth, resource and energy availability, nuclear energy, environmental pollution, the relations between rich and poor nations and the future of capitalism.
+Stresses 'limits to growth' themes such as oppulation growth, resource and energy availability, nuclear energy, environmental pollution, the relations between rich and poor nations and the future of capitalism.
 The focal issue: the possibility that continued commitment to affluence and growth will lead to critical ecological, economic and political problems.
-The desirability of fundamental social change towards alternative' lifestyles and institutions.
+The desirability of fundamental social change towards 'alternative' lifestyles and institutions.
 If such social change implemented then the aims of education require fundamental revision.
-Educational systems currently geared to affluence, growth and similar social goals; perhaps they should be focussed on the achievement of self-sufficient, medium-technology, communal ways of life in nongrowth and frugal alternative societies.
+Educational systems currently geared to affluence, growth and similar social goals; perhaps they should be focussed on the achievement of self-sufficient, medium-technology, communal ways of life in non-growth and frugal alternative societies.